Food52’s secret recipe for building a $100 million media empire

 In the midst of the Black Lives Matter protests last summer, many people called out magazines for their lack of diversity.
 Bon Appétit came under a particularly blistering attack as photos surfaced of editor-in-chief Adam Rapoport wearing a racist Halloween costume, and staffers said people of color were paid less than their white counterparts.
 Food52 came under scrutiny as well, for failing to hire a diverse enough team and not adequately amplifying the voices of Black people and people of color within its community.
 “The critique was that there were two white women in charge and it might be time to shake things up,” says Hysmith.
 “But the company is used to responding to readers’ comments and feedback, so they were quick to spring into action.”

-Last June, Food52 laid out its plans to do better, which included actively seeking out more diverse candidates for positions and partnering with more brands owned by people of color.
+Food52’s editors had begun addressing the company’s lack of diversity back in 2017, but last June, they laid out more plans to do better, which included actively seeking out more diverse candidates for positions and partnering with more brands owned by people of color.
 Some of these changes are already in effect.
 For instance, it launched a new video series featuring Sohla El-Waylly, who vocally left Bon Appetit because she felt the magazine discriminated against people of color, as well as Rick Martinez, a veteran food editor who specializes in Mexican cuisine, who had also worked at Bon Appétit.
-Still, if Food52 is to retain its reputation for being an inclusive space in the food world, it will need to continue bringing in diverse voices and points of views—and not just in front of the camera.
+In March, the company hired its first-ever head of people and culture, Katasha Harley, who comes from the New York Times.
+Still, if Food52 is to retain its reputation for being an inclusive space in the food world, it will need to continue bringing in diverse voices and points of views.

 Over the last 12 years, Food52 has thrived thanks to its skill for creating a community and listening to it.
 But as it continues scaling, it may get harder to stay as intimately connected to its audience.
 Kerns believes that the laborious process of building an audience has given the company the foundation it needs to scale now.
 “You can’t fake that connection with your audience,” he says.
 “It takes time to build it, blog by blog, visitor by visitor.
 Ultimately, the community believes that if something is going to be on the Food52 shop, it’s curated by the same people who are curating the content.”